Avoiding a GenServer Pitfall

 Shared, Mutable State #

 BEAM languages do not, by default, have mutable data structures2.
 This means that if you have some list x and you wish to add an element to it, you will now have a new list y.
-Also, if x exists in Process A, the only way that Process B can read x is to receive a message from Process A containing x—though, notably, messages passing copies the data being sent; Process B does not receive a reference to data inside Process A.
+Also, the BEAM enforces process memory isolation.
+That is to say, if x exists in Process A, the only way that Process B can read x is to receive a message from Process A containing x — though, notably, messages passing copies the data being sent; Process B does not receive a reference to x, which is isolated to Process A, but a copy of x.

 GenServers allow developers to work within these limitations by:

-- Functioning as a stable “location” (name or PID) where the data “changes” over time.
+- Functioning as a stable “location” (name or Process ID (PID)) where the data “changes” over time.

 - Functioning as a shared “location” where multiple processes can manipulate the same data.